wdi-sg/project-1/README.md

 ### Introduction

 **Bandits** are trying to steal your harvest.
+You and your cow are getting distressed.
 Luckily for you, milk isn't the only thing you deliver.
 Defend your crop and **deliver sweet justice**.

 1. Play as a farmer, Johnny Wicklebottom.
 2. Plant crops and earn gold to survive the winter.